the-code-camp/devsecops/labs/static-analysis/README.md

 We'll create a new project we can use to analyse some .NET Code.

-Browse to http://localhost:9000/projects/create and configure the new project:
+Browse to http://localhost:9000/projects/create?mode=manual and configure the new project:

-- select _Manually_ (SonarQube can integrate with other services, but we'll set it up manually)
+- set the _Project display name_ to be `hello-world-cs`

 - set the _Project key_ to be `hello-world-cs`

+- set the _Main branch name_ to be `main`

+- click _Next_

+- Choose the baseline for new code for this project.
+Select `Use the global setting` option.

-- click _Set Up_
+- click _Create Project_ button.

-- create a token, call it anything e.g. `devops`
+### Analysis Method

+- select _Locally_ (SonarQube can integrate with other services, but we'll set it up locally)

+- Provide a token name as _`devops`_ and set the expiry to "30 days"

+- Click _Generate_ button.

-- SonarQube displays the token - we'll use this later for authentication, so copy the token (it looks like `d19405a6925267bbcd52221c407bc01c2010c82b` but yours will be different)
+- SonarQube displays the token - we'll use this later for authentication, so copy the token (it looks like `sqp_0295b80366b763e08d45f0d8a0271a4a175d8475` but yours will be different)

 - click _Continue_